kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 *  Parameter files that match either the glob pattern `conf/<env>/parameters*/**/<pipeline_name>.yml` or `conf/<env>/parameters*/**/<pipeline_name>/*`, where `<env>` defaults to `base`.
 If you need to capture the parameters from a different config environment, run `kedro pipeline package --env <env_name> <pipeline_name>`
 *  Pipeline unit tests in `src/tests/pipelines/<pipeline_name>`

-Kedro will also include any requirements found in `src/<python_package>/pipelines/<pipeline_name>/requirements.txt` in the modular pipeline wheel file.
+Kedro will also include any requirements found in `src/<python_package>/pipelines/<pipeline_name>/requirements.txt` in the modular pipeline sdist file.
 These requirements will later be taken into account when pulling a pipeline via `kedro pipeline pull`.

 ```eval_rst
 .. note::  Kedro will not package the catalog config files even if those are present in ``conf/<env>/catalog/<pipeline_name>.yml``.